-We don't use a 'normal packet radio' mode like APRS because they're just too inefficient.
+We don't generally use a 'normal packet radio' mode like APRS because they're just too inefficient.
 The GFSK modulation we use is FSK with the base-band pulses passed through a Gaussian filter before they go into the modulator to limit the transmitted bandwidth.
-When combined with the hardware forward error correction support in the cc1111 chip, this allows us to have a very robust 38.4 kilobit data link with only 10 milliwatts of transmit power, a whip antenna in the rocket, and a hand-held Yagi on the ground.
-We've had flights to above 21k feet AGL with great reception, and calculations suggest we should be good to well over 40k feet AGL with a 5-element yagi on the ground.
+When combined with forward error correction and interleaving, this allows us to have a very robust 19.2 kilobit data link with only 10-40 milliwatts of transmit power, a whip antenna in the rocket, and a hand-held Yagi on the ground.
+We've had flights to above 21k feet AGL with great reception, and calculations suggest we should be good to well over 40k feet AGL with a 5-element yagi on the ground with our 10mW units and over 100k feet AGL with the 40mW devices.
 We hope to fly boards to higher altitudes over time, and would of course appreciate customer feedback on performance in higher altitude flights!